The Battle of Aboukir: Historical context

-Gros's work depicts the Battle of Aboukir, which took place on July 25, 1799 in Egypt.
+Gros's work depicts the Battle of Aboukir, which took place on 25 July 1799 in Egypt.
 Napoleon's Egyptian campaign, an effort to weaken British trade routes to India, began in May 1798 when he set sail from Toulon with three hundred ships and over fifty thousand men.
 After landing in Egypt, Napoleon's troops secured victories in Alexandria and Cairo, establishing a significant French presence in the Nile Delta.
-In early August of 1798, French ships in the Bay of Aboukir were destroyed by Horatio Nelson and his fleet of British ships, which significantly diminished the access of French troops to Europe.
+In early August 1798, French ships in the Bay of Aboukir were destroyed by Horatio Nelson and his fleet of British ships, which significantly diminished the access of French troops to Europe.
 In mid-July 1799, the British sent a fleet of Ottoman forces to Aboukir carrying around fifteen thousand men.
 Since French defenses had been destroyed the previous summer, the Ottomans were able to gain quick access.
 They set up camp just outside the bay, unaware that Napoleon was advancing from Cairo with a slightly smaller army.
-On July 24, Napoleon arrived with his forces and engaged the Ottomans the next day.
+On 24 July, Napoleon arrived with his forces and engaged the Ottomans the next day.
 The French were successful in their initial attacks, as many Turkish soldiers were killed trying to behead the corpses of their enemies.
 The final charge was made by Murat, who is the focal point of the painting, and his cavalry, who chased and killed almost every soldier in sight as they retreated to their ships.